Sawyer-Middeleer/procedural-isometric/README.md

-# Procedural Graphics - Isometric City
+# Procedural Graphics - Isometric System

-A procedural isometric city illustration using PixiJS React and Next.js.
-This project implements a 3x3 grid of isometric tiles with z-axis (elevation) support as the foundation for a larger procedural city system.
+A procedural isometric illustration using PixiJS React and Next.js.
+This project implements a 3x3 grid of isometric tiles with z-axis (elevation) support as the foundation for a larger procedural system.

 ## Features